 Steel Stillages are simple pieces of industrial equipment that act as an integrated storage and transportation option for goods and products.
 The beauty of the stillage design is that there are no rules and that each individual unit is often tailor-made to accommodate a certain product as safely as possible.
-You may think that Outside of the manufacturing world many would struggle to give a confident answer as two what a steel stillage is, does and what their benefits are but we can assure you that far from being an inanimate metal trolly, steel stillages are actually an economic necessity from a commercial viewpoint.
+You may think that Outside of the manufacturing world many would struggle to give a confident answer as two what a is, does and what their benefits are but we can assure you that far from being an inanimate metal trolley, steel stillages are actually an economic necessity from a commercial viewpoint. steel stillage

 The Cost Of Warehouse Space In The UK is rising

 As no doubt you are aware, property prices and space for commercial activities in the UK seem to be rising every quarter.
 According to Statista, the average cost of constructing a square meter of interior industrial warehouse space was £751 in 2018.
 If we consider that most basic warehouses, factories or production facilities could be anything between 3,000 – 15,000 square meters, this puts the average construction cost alone at around a staggering £11,265,000 for a basic warehouse/factory site.
 High construction prices mean high rents and if your business is renting a warehouse space you will no doubt be under a lot of pressure to offset this cost by refining your processes to accelerate output and increase revenue.

 Use Steel Stillages To Double Your Output

 The good news is that steel stillages can be made to stack on top of each other and even interlock.
 Depending on the type of product you are producing, stillage units can be safely stacked vertically several times over.